TLC (British and Irish TV channel)

 TLC is a British pay television channel owned by Warner Bros.
 Discovery.
-It is based on the American channel of the same name.
+It is based on the American cable network of the same name.
 It launched on 30 April 2013 at 8pm, replacing Discovery Real Time and DMAX +2.

 The original version of TLC was launched in 1994 and was subsequently renamed Discovery Home & Leisure and later Discovery Real Time as part of Discovery's catalogue of themed channels.
 Given that TLC was chasing a completely different demographic than the old TLC, Discovery treated it as a new channel launch rather than a return.

 On 30 April 2013, TLC +1 was launched, replacing DMAX +2.

 A two-hour timeshift, TLC +2, was launched on 16 September 2013.
 It closed down on 27 April 2018, and was rebranded as Discovery Turbo +1.

+The channel will become free-to-air from January 2026, and refocus to a general entertainment channel with scripted and non-scripted comedy programming, as well as programmes from its current lineup.

 Programming

 Programming consists of acquired shows and original commissions.
 TLC also features an Oprah Winfrey Network branded programme block.